cmd-master/iml-enron-fraudcase/README.md

     avg / total       0.86      0.86      0.86        44

     Scale, PCA, DecisionTree
-    0.82 : Accuracy Score
+    0.84 : Accuracy Score
                  precision    recall  f1-score   support

-            0.0       0.90      0.90      0.90        39
+            0.0       0.92      0.90      0.91        39
-            1.0       0.20      0.20      0.20         5
+            1.0       0.33      0.40      0.36         5

-    avg / total       0.82      0.82      0.82        44
+    avg / total       0.85      0.84      0.85        44

 ## 4.1.
 Tune Best Algorithm
 After selecting my classifier, I then tune the parameters in an attempt to find the appropriate configuration that would give me the best results.
 If I do not do this well or if I do not do it at all, I will run the risk of missing out on the best configuration of my chosen classifier.
 To help me tune my parameters, I will be using *GridSearchCV* to help me run several versions of the parameters and find the best one.
-I try a PCA range from 2, 4 and 6 components and a DecisionTreeClassifier that had minimum sample split of 6 and 7.
+I try a PCA range from 2, 4 and 6 components, a DecisionTreeClassifier that had minimum sample split of 6 and a series of class_weight {0:.2, 1:.8}, {0:.5, 1:.5}, {0:.4, 1:.6}.

 ```python